anannya2805-svg/E-Commerce-Ananlytics-Pipeline/README.md

    Data covers only 2023 so year
    over year comparison is not possible.

-3. NULL Dates Affect Monthly Trend
-   Some records have missing dates making monthly trend approximate.
+3. NULL Dates affect monthly trend, some records have missing dates making monthly trend approximate.
    Rows were kept intentionally to preserve valid sales and quantity data.

-4. No Profit Data
+4. No profit data
-   Dataset only contains revenue — actual profitability of products and cities cannot be determined.
+   dataset only contains revenue, actual profitability of products and cities cannot be determined.